quat1024/incorporeal-3/buildSrc/README.md

 * set `archivesName` to include a `-fabric` or `-forge` suffix,
 * set up a `processResources` block, to substitute in the mod version into the `fabric.mod.json`/`mods.toml` (this is kinda crappy because im bad at gradle).

 In fabric-conventions I add a dep on fabric-loader.
-FG requires manually declaring run configs so this is also where that happens (TODO).

-Basically just, all the stuff you do any time you write any mod (with mixins).
+FG requires manually declaring run configs so this is also where that happens.
+Basically just, all the stuff you do any time you write any mod with mixins.

-(TODO: in forge conventions I need to mention my mixin.jsons)

 ## `incorporeal.repositories.gradle.kts`

 ok this is less "Gradle plugin", more "huge `repositories { }` block that gets included in everything so I don't have half a dozen `repositories` blocks scattered all over the place".
 Each one is configured with `includeGroup`, filtering it to the things that actually come out of that repository.

 The only other `repositories` block is in `build.gradle.kts`, used to fetch VanillaGradle/Loom/ForgeGradle itself.
 Those are also filtered, except for `gradlePluginPortal()` because gradle plugins tend to have 100 million transitive deps.

+# Things to do

+* I don't have a forge server run config.
+This should be trivial to add, I just have to do it.
+* Maven publication is not set up.
+* When I tried this on 1.16 projects, it didn't seem to work very well.
+* non-`Common` `-sources` jars don't contain `Common` sources
+  * https://github.com/VazkiiMods/Botania/commit/48103b54fe2ff2c9b34b021fb3a8c7ca106fdb67 but i need to make it work on kotlin buildscripts lmao
+* Not actually sure what's the difference between "depending on `:Common`" and "adding its source set to the compilation classpath", and if i need to do either or both